leonidgainar/google-books-api/README.md

 ### `npm start`

-Runs client in the development mode.\
+Runs server in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`

+This command compiles TypeScript files to JavaScript.
-Builds the app for production to the `dist` folder.\
+Builds the app for production to the `dist` folder.